 State and federal funding is highly dependent on enrollment.
 Since state and federal sources comprise the majority of total revenue, projecting enrollment growth and trends is a critical part of the budget process.
 Complicating this process has been the approval by the State Charter School Board of several charter schools within District boundaries.
-District enrollment from October 1, 2020 to October 1, 2021 increased by 526 students.
-Going forward, it is estimated that steady growth will continue for the next few years.
+District enrollment from October 1, 2021 to October 1, 2022 decreased by 166 students.
+Going forward, it is estimated that enrollment will remain flat for the next few years.